greerviau/Sketch-Artist/README.md

 # Sketch-Artist

 ## Overview
 A Tensorflow implementation of a Conditional GAN (Generative Adversarial Network) for generating human faces from a text description.
 This project was created for my CSC 340 (Artificial Intelligence) final project.
-Hi Kaur :)

 ### [YouTube Video](https://www.youtube.com/watch?v=KCtoZrOBZ7g&t)